acgillette/rapt/README.md

 ## How To Use
 * Clone the repo onto your local environment on your desktop.
 * Run npm install
-* When installation is finished, run npm run.
+* When installation is finished, run webpack-dev-server --open.
 * The app should automatically open on your localhost in the browser.
 * If you'd like to view it on your phone for use with google cardboard, [ngrok](https://ngrok.com/) is a useful tool for tunneling your localhost into a url.